-Q-CTRL is an Australian company that is a provider of software tools to improve the stability of quantum hardware.
+Q-CTRL is an Australian company that provides software tools to improve the stability of quantum hardware.
 Australia is a centre of excellence for quantum computing and Michael Biercuk, the founder and CEO of Q-CTRL, is a global authority on the topic of quantum control.

 Q-CTRL's mission is to be the trusted provider of quantum control solutions across all applications.
-Spanning quantum computing, quantum sensing, quantum metrology, and quantum-enabled medical imaging, the emerging market for quantum tech has been valued in the multi-billion-dollar range by 2023, but contributes to the \$50 billion/year supercomputing market and \$22 billion/year defense sensing market.
+Spanning quantum computing, quantum sensing, quantum metrology, and quantum-enabled medical imaging, the emerging market for quantum tech is forecast to be a multi-billion-dollar market by 2023, contributing to the \$50 billion/year supercomputing market and the \$22 billion/year defence sensing market.

 Q-CTRL are a founding member of the IBM Q Network and have deep technical partnerships with companies ranging from the world's largest tech companies to advanced quantum computing startups such as Bleximo and Rigetti Computing.
-Many other partnerships remain commercial-inconfidence.
+Other partnerships remain commercial-in-confidence.